slowy07/quantum_computing/bernstein_vazirani/README.md

 using a quantum computer, we can solve this problem with 100% confidence after only one call the function F(x). the quantum bernstein-vazirani algorithm to fund the hidden bit string is very simple:

 1. initalize the inputs qubits to the |0>n state, and output qubit to | - >
-2. apply handmard gates to the input register
+2. apply hadamard gates to the input register
 3. query the oracle
-4. apply handmard gates to the input register
+4. apply hadamard gates to the input register
 5. measure

 ![imagebv1](flow/bv1.png)